TomD0wning/DataStructuresAndAlgorithms/OptimisationAndGraphs.md

 ## Optimisation problems

+Often the real world throws down challenges where arriving at the best solution, efficiently and in a reasonable time is simply impossible: the problems are too complex, the problem space is too vast, there are too many variables.

+An old engineering maxim states: ‘Fast, cheap, reliable.
+Choose two.’
+This encapsulates the melancholy truth that, for most real-world problems, the solutions cannot be all of:

+- optimal (i.e. the best solution)
+- polynomial (i.e. complexity O(ni), where i ≥ 2), or better
+- guaranteed to work for any input

+at the same time.
+Something has to be sacrificed.
+In cases such as these, algorithm designers have three main options.
+They can:

+- relax the time requirements.
+It may be acceptable for the algorithm to take hours, or even days, to arrive at a solution.
+However, it may never be certain whether such algorithms will terminate in any reasonable time for every input
+- relax the optimality requirements and settle for solutions that approximate to the optimum by a certain factor
+- relax optimality requirements and look for solutions that are ‘good enough’.

+Algorithms based on the second and third approaches are known generally as approximate algorithms (though sometimes this term is interpreted more narrowly as only applying to the second approach).

 ### The knapsack problem

 Suppose you visit Treasure Island and are lucky enough to stumble across a pirate treasure chest, containing virtually unlimited quantities of three kinds of precious jewel: